 At the same time, I’d known as soon as I moved in with this friend that my time in Denver was reaching its end.
 Washing the dishes one morning, I said aloud to myself, “I have fulfilled my purpose in Denver.”
 It was almost like a message someone else had spoken through me, one arriving with such clarity and simplicity as to be undeniable.
 And the more I tried engaging in my normal activities in Denver that year—activities like dating and getting jobs—the more I felt that I no longer fit.

 In the end, I chose to apply to graduate school at several locations around the country, one of which was Madison, Wisconsin.
-As soon as I got into this school, a parallel intuition told me that for some reason I was meant to go there, but my visit out to Madison did not seem to confirm this impulse: I felt the place was flat, muggy, and culturally conservative, and I angrily called several friends on the phone and told them I hated it.
+As soon as I got into this school, a parallel intuition told me that for some reason I was meant to go there; however, my visit out to Madison did not seem to confirm this impulse.
 As with the time I moved from Denver to Colorado Springs, as soon as I thought about moving to Madison my body manifested a strong and pervasive “no;” here as the previous time, I ignored it.

-Recently, I received another opportunity to interact with this same form of resistance through a job interview process with a boarding school in California.
-Since graduating from my graduate program in Wisconsin and returning home to Santa Fe, I have applied to a service which links up teachers with opportunities throughout the country, and one of the first schools to express interest in me was the aforementioned one in California.
+Recently, I received another opportunity to interact with this same form of resistance through a job interview process.
+Since graduating from my graduate program in Wisconsin and returning home to Santa Fe, I have applied to a service which links up teachers with opportunities throughout the country, and one of the first institutions to express interest in me was a boarding school in California.
 Yet again, the further I embarked in the interview process the more my gut told me “no;” I was enjoying living in Santa Fe and did not want to move to California.

 This time, I listened to my gut and simply told my interviewer the conflict I was experiencing.
 I told him that while the details of the job seemed perfect to me, the location did not, and I did not think I would be able to take the job unless the teaching was virtual.
 Hearing this, the interviewer told me he appreciated my candor and we ended the interview process.

 When I go for walks in Santa Fe, I feel a kind of lightness and energy that radiate through and animate my being.
 The very mountains and their subtle, shaggy hair in the form of piñon trees seem to smile at me, to wave with the lightest brush of wind.
 The sun seems to smile too, and the clouds to coast through like gentle, fairy-kissed puffs of rain.
 I have never experienced another environment as magical except in Colorado—also in the southwest—although even between these two states I denote a difference: New Mexico has always felt more soft-spoken to me, more mystical, while the sharp peaks of Colorado seem to conjure up and invite bravado and adventure.
-That energy was fine for me in my late teens and early twenties, at which time I enrolled in college in that state, but now the curvy hills of New Mexico are what seem most aligned with my being.
+That energy was fine for me in my late teens and early twenties, but now the curvy hills of New Mexico are what seem most aligned with my being.